siteoptimo/woocommerce-plivo/readme.txt

 = Requirements =
 To make use of the Plivo API, this plugin requires php-openssl, php-curl, [pear package HTTP_Request2](https://github.com/pear/HTTP_Request2) to be installed.

+=About the authors & support =
+This plugin is written by the brave and handsome coders of [SiteOptimo](http://www.siteoptimo.com).
+Consider this plugin a good written and functioning beta.
+We made it freely available for the WordPress and WooCommerce community.
+We might build more custom work in the future.

 == Installation ==

 1. Upload the `woocommerce-plivo` folder to the `/wp-content/plugins/` directory